Klaus-Mikaelson-007/sentenceAnalysisAI/README.md

-# sentenceAnalysisAI
+# Sentence Analysis AI
-This is experimental AI created using a YouTube tutorial by using brain.js
+This is experimental AI created using a [YouTube tutorial](https://youtu.be/qQ25BCilqko) by using brain.js